orbitmines/archive/projects/2028? Project - Library.md

 	- What is a feature?
 (Some 'language' - which interacts with others but is a clear thing on its own)
 	- Map visual/interactions to functionality.
 	- Extract things like account services. -> Map to @-space.
 	- Extract APIs: the frontends/backends (+intermediates) -> Extract Grammars as Types.
+Extract Compilers between grammars as programs.
 	- What is it accessing.
 		- Extract permissions it needs
 		- Extract assets if any.
 Or extract them from where they're supposed to be stored on the machine.